 About InMenlo

 • Linda Hubbard Gulker - InMenlo.comLinda Hubbard first moved to Menlo Park a really long time ago (long enough that she started kindergarten at Hillview School and graduated there from 8th grade in the days it was a K-8).
 Following her four years at Menlo-Atherton High School, she went “SoCal” to attend UCLA and stayed too long in the Southland.
 After stints at the Los Angeles Times and Modern Maturity [now AARP The Magazine], she moved back to Menlo Park in 1990 with husband Chris Gulker (who passed away in 2010, see below).
-She found some things had changed – and some things remained the same.
-When she’s not making assignments, editing and writing for InMenlo, she’s jogging the Dish or hiking with husband Dennis Nugent, her classmate from M-A.
+She found some things had changed — and some things remained the same.
+When she’s not making assignments, editing and writing for InMenlo, she’s enjoying adventures with husband Dennis Nugent, her classmate from M-A.

 See Linda’s articles here on InMenlo.